New life for an old laptop as a Linux home server

 Our new home server should use a reserved IP address so its hosted network services can easily be found.

 Most home routers come with an installed DHCP (Dynamic Host Control Protocol) server, and allow configuration via a web console.
-I login to the control panel of the modem-router provided by my ISP and navigate to the DHCP settings, where I reserve an IP address that is attached to the MAC address of the wireless interface (no ethernet on the chromebook) on the home server.
+I login to the control panel of the modem-router provided by my ISP and navigate to the DHCP settings, where I reserve an IP address that is attached to the MAC address of the network interface on the home server.

 Debian's network interfaces can be auto-enabled and brought up or down with sudo ifup <interface> and sudo ifdown <interface> using the settings in /etc/network/interfaces.

-Example: An entry for a wireless interface to auto-connect to home LAN at boot ...
+Example: An entry for an ethernet interface to auto-connect at boot:

 # The primary network interface